RobGibbens/ResilientServices/post/post.md

 We could go even further in architecting our code to handle our network requests.
 We would want to register each call as a [BackgroundTask](https://developer.xamarin.com/guides/ios/application_fundamentals/backgrounding/part_3_ios_backgrounding_techniques/ios_backgrounding_with_tasks/) in iOS, or as a [Service](http://developer.xamarin.com/guides/android/application_fundamentals/services/) in Android to give each request the opportunity to complete even when the app gets sent to the background.
 We could introduce a queue, or some data syncronization component to allow us to update data while offline and sync with the server when a connection is reestablished.
 How far you want to go is up to you.

+Fundamentally, mobile development introduces some issues that we haven't needed to really worry about in desktop development before.
+A mobile app that doesn't use remote services is an island with limited usefulness.
+A mobile app that uses remote services, but crashes when trying to access those services is useless.
+By using some really great libraries, we can ensure that our apps give our users the very best experience.

 ###Thanks###

 In order to get any of this to work, I leveraged the hard work of other developers.
 Standing on the shoulders of giants.